redsteadz/glowing-computing-machine/content/notes/3.ReactJS/NewTabReact.md

 ![](notes/3.ReactJS/attachments/screencapture-localhost-3000-2023-08-01-02_27_15.png)

-- [ ] Transform this into loops by taking data from a list of links #task
+- [x] Transform this into loops by taking data from a list of links #task  [completion:: 2023-08-04]

 ## Adding a GitHubCalendar
 [Reference](https://grubersjoe.github.io/react-github-calendar/)